Sarracenia (Pitcher Plant or Trumpet Pitcher)

 So why do they make good houseplants?
 There is no denying they're quite niche plants and don't appeal to everyone, they have a very carnivorous and "alive" look about them, with many varieties having blood red vein markings on the pitchers.

-Insects, lured by the vibrant pitchers and enticing nectar around the slippy rim, will lose their grip and fall into the large, hollow tubes.
+Insects, lured by the vibrant pitchers and enticing nectar around the slippery rim, will lose their grip and fall into the large, hollow tubes.
 Escape is almost impossible due to fine, downward-pointing hairs.
-Inevitably, the tiny captives succumb, and are slowly digested by the plant to provide essential nutrients for continued growth.
+Inevitably, the tiny captives are slowly digested by the plant to provide essential nutrients for continued growth.
 For those curious about the biology and science this is a great article.

 Some might find them gruesome, others utterly fascinating or even beautiful.
 Regardless, they're incredibly intriguing and make for truly distinctive houseplants.
 Their popularity simply boils down to being wonderfully different from the usual plants out there, which in turns creates interest and a passion for them.